JakeFranklin1/CI553-CW-miniStore/README.md

 I've provided a ministore-windows.jar and a ministore-macos.jar so that the program can be ran easily.
-To run the program, either double click to open the .jar or alternatively navigate to the folder and run the terminal command: java -jar ministore-windows.jar (recommended)

-THESE JAR FILES ARE LOCATED IN THE "CODE AND JARS" FOLDER.
+To run the program, either double click to open the .jar or alternatively navigate to the folder and run the terminal command: **java -jar ministore-windows.jar** (recommended)

 The logins for the staff account are: